-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-In 2022, the average Attainment 8 score for disadvantaged students was -1.1 in comparison to that of other students.
-This represents a narrowing of the gap from -1.6 in 2021 (when exams were cancelled and grades were based on Teacher Assessed Grades (TAGs)).
+In 2024, the average Attainment 8 score for disadvantaged students was -1.1 in comparison to that of other students.
+This represents a narrowing of the gap from -1.6 in 2023.
 This is also narrower than in 2020 (-1.4), but is still wider than our last external data set in 2019 at -0.8.

 The gap in the percentage of students achieving grade 5+ in English and Maths has remained wider than under the last full exam series, at -28.4 % (from -14.9% in 2019, to -33.4% in 2020 (CAGs), to -27.3 % in 2021 (TAGs)).
 We believe that these scores represent the ongoing impact of lockdowns in 2020 and 2021, based on the strong evidence we have that these periods of remote learning were particularly disruptive to the education of disadvantaged students.
+LEGACY

 The work we have put into developing independent learning strategies and metacognition, as well as more specific individualised support for disadvantaged students (such as provision of devices at home, or regular, direct pastoral support) have helped to limit the extent to which these gaps have opened up.
-Additionally, targeted use of School-Led Tutoring has helped students to close gaps in specific subjects, although encouraging consistent uptake was a significant challenge, particularly with Pupil Premium students.
-We are re-working our delivery model for the 2022-2023 academic year, in light of our experiences.
+Additionally, targeted use of School-Led Tutoring RJG DATA has helped students to close gaps in specific subjects, although encouraging consistent uptake was a significant challenge, particularly with Pupil Premium students.
+We are re-working our delivery model for the 2024-2025 academic year, in light of our experiences and financial constraints.

 The improvements we have made to school systems and teaching approaches have all helped students to complete work independently.
 Go4schools has allowed homework and distribution of resources to be coordinated centrally, with visibility to all staff and to parents.
 We embedded similar positives for attendance and behaviour tracking, helping us to reward and intervene as appropriate.
-Our Microsoft 365 package (including Teams, OneNote Class Notebook, SharePoint, OneDrive and Stream) has enabled better teacher interaction and feedback, as well helping develop improved review skills.
+Our Microsoft 365 package (including Teams, OneNote Class Notebook, SharePoint and OneDrive) has enabled better teacher interaction and feedback, as well helping develop improved review skills.
 Where necessary, we have issued laptops for students to use at home, to assist with accessing and completing work, and our trial with issuing personal iPads to specific students is well under way.